JTRosemann/space-meet/README.md

 =============================

 Space Meet is a meeting space, where you can walk & talk.
+This is work in progress, it's only a proof of concept yet.

 ## Getting started (Using npm package.json)
 * Get node.js